Terms & Conditions

 Management Referrals

-With regard to management referrals and related services such as but not restricted to OHP services, OHN services, GP reports, counselling and physiotherapy, in the event of a cancellation of work by the client company a 50% charge will be made by Acorn.
-This cancellation must be done in writing and proof of receipt must be acquired from a member of Acorn by the client company.
-If the work is cancelled less than two working days prior to the day when the work is due to be carried out the client company will be charged in full.
+With regard to management referrals and related services, such as but not restricted to OHP services, OHN services, GP reports, counselling and physiotherapy, in the event of a cancellation of work by the client 5 working days or more before the appointment, a 0% cancellation charge will be applied.
+For any cancellations by the client between 2-4 working days before the appointment, a 50% cancellation charge will be applied.
+For any cancellations less than 2 full working days before the appointment, or if the employee does not attend, a 100% cancellation charge will apply.
+This cancellation must be done in writing, and proof of receipt must be acquired from a member of Acorn by the client company.

-4) In the event that work is carried out after 6 pm by Acorn for a client company a premium rate of £375+vat will be charged in addition to the daily rate for nurses and technicians.
-The equivalent charge for the mobile unit is £475+vat.
-Similarly, if work is required to start before 7 am for a client company a premium rate of £375+vat will be charged in addition to the daily rate for nurses and technicians.
-The equivalent charge for the mobile unit is £475+vat.
+4) In the event that work is carried out after 6 pm by Acorn for a client, a premium rate of £375+VAT will be charged in addition to the daily rate for nurses and technicians.
+The equivalent charge for the mobile unit is £750+VAT.
+Similarly, if work is required to start before 7 am for a client, a premium rate of £375+VAT will be charged in addition to the daily rate for nurses and technicians.
+The equivalent charge for the mobile unit is £750+VAT.

-5) In the event that work is carried out by Acorn for a client company and the work exceeds the normal 8-hour working day Acorn is obliged to charge the client company for the extra time worked.
+5) In the event that work is carried out by Acorn for a client and the work exceeds the normal 8-hour working day (including the required 1 hour of breaks), Acorn is obliged to charge the client company for the extra time worked.

-6) If home visits are required by a nurse during a normal working day with the client company the client company will be liable for a charge to cover the cost of the associated travel expense incurred by Acorn personnel.
+6) If home visits are required by a nurse during a normal working day with the client, the client will be liable for a charge to cover the cost of the associated travel expense incurred by Acorn personnel.

-7) If a client company chooses not to store paper medical notes on their premises, Acorn will charge a fee for storage, scanning and when appropriate the destruction of paper medical records in accordance with the agreed medical record retention policy and General Data Protection Regulations (GDPR).
+7) If a client does not wish to store paper medical notes on their premises, Acorn will charge a fee for the sorting and scanning, and, when appropriate, the destruction of these paper medical records in accordance with the agreed medical record retention policy and General Data Protection Regulations (GDPR), where applicable.

 10) All quotations are provided, and all orders are accepted on the terms outlined in this contract, which shall prevail over any other terms and conditions of the client and any other representations made by any party prior to the contract.